zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Gordon says, “That’s right,” meaning yes, Jean is c orrect.
 Jean says, “I’d like to give light rail a try.”
 “To give something a try” ( try) means to do something, usually something you have not done before.
 Gordon says, “Really?
 Well, there’s no time like the present.”
 The expression “There’s no time like the present” means that we should do something right away.
 We sh ouldn’t wait and do it later.
 He says, “I’ll take you to the nearest stop.
 There’ s a platform over there.”

-A “stop” (stop) here refers to a station, or a plac e where a train or a bus regularly stops to let the people on the train or bus off and  to allow different people to come on.
+A “stop” (stop) here refers to a station, or a place where a train or a bus regularly stops to let the people on the train or bus off and  to allow different people to come on.
 In most cities, there are “bus stops” ever y couple of blocks where the bus stops to allow you to get on and off.
 A “platfo rm” (platform) is a place where you get on a train.
 Specifically, “platforms” are u sed for trains, typically.
 We don’t talk about a “bus platform.”
 A “platform” is an are a that is usually above ground and higher than the ground around it.
 It allows you  to get on and off a train.

 Jean says, “But I thought you agreed to give me a r ide into the city.”
-Jean is wondering why Gordon is telling her to get out of t he car and get on one of these light rail trains when he promised to give Jean a r ide into the city.
+Jean is wondering why Gordon is telling her to get out of the car and get on one of these light rail trains when he promised to give Jean a r ide into the city.
 Jean and Gordon are obviously not in the city but are going in that direction.

 Gordon says, “And deprive you of a new travel exper ience?
 Never!”
 “To deprive” (deprive) someone of something is to not allow some one to have something or do something.
 Gordon doesn’t want to deprive, or pr event, Jean from having this new travel experience.
 We’re not so sure if Jean he rself wants that new travel experience right away.